jmt1423/jmt1423/README.md

 ## Hi, I’m @jmt1423!

 I am a current PhD candidate in spatial statistics.
-My current research area is time series analysis of beach morphodynamics and predicting long-term beach erosion.
+My current research area is in time series analysis of beach morphodynamics and building models to predict long-term beach erosion.

 My current areas of interest are:
   1. Spatial Modelling